petercolesdc/abernathy/README.md

 </svg>
 ```

+## Deployment (basic)
+When you run `make design.build` Abernathy bundles the whole build into the local `public` folder.
+You can then deploy this folder anywhere you like as flat a self-contained flat-file system (I like to use surge.sh).

 ## Component macro sheets
-So, I didn't know this was a thing, but what a thing it is.
 You can keep all your macros on one html page, and import only the ones you need into other pages.
-Love it!

 For components, this works a treat.
 Here's what I like to do: